17 Ancient Metagenomic Pipelines

 --centrifuge_db false --kraken2_db false --skip_krona --skip_spades --skip_spadeshybrid --skip_maxbin2 --skip_concoct --skip_prodigal --gtdb false --busco_reference false

-In fact, nf-core/mag will do most of the steps for you!
+In fact, nf-core/mag will do most of the steps for us!
 In this case, we mostly just need to deactivate most of the additional steps (the last line).
 Otherwise, as with eager we have done the following:

-1. Tell nextflow to run the nf-core/mag pipeline with version 2.3.2
+1. Tell Nextflow to run the nf-core/mag pipeline with version 2.3.2

 2. Specify which computing and software environment to use with -profile